aws-solutions-library-samples/guidance-for-training-an-aws-deepracer-model-using-amazon-sagemaker/Workshops/2019-AWSSummits-AWSDeepRacerService/Lab1/Readme.md

 To race in the Summit Circuit you must bring your trained AWS DeepRacer RL model to the Summit on a USB stick in a folder called models.
 Note that we will also provide standard models as part of a walk-up experience for those who were not able to train their own models.
 At each even you will have to queue for time on the track, on a first come first serve basis, or as the Summit organizer determined, and have 4 minutes to try and get the best lap time using your model and a standard AWS DeepRacer car that we will make available to race with on the race track.
 The race track will be the re:Invent 2018 track, so train your model on the re:Invent track if you intend to race at any of the selected AWS Summits.
 The fastest racer at each race in the Summit Circuit will proceed to re:Invent and the top 10 at each race will win AWS DeepRacer cars.

 ## Racing in the Virtual Circuit
 To race in the Virtual Circuit you will have to enter your models into each race, by submitting them via the AWS DeepRacer service in the AWS console.
-There will be a separate DeepRacer League link in the AWS DeepRacer service, and this will show a list of all races, live, upcoming, and finished.
-You can select the race you want to participate in and simply submit your model into the race.
+Virtual Circuit races can be seen in the [DeepRacer Virtual Circuit](https://console.aws.amazon.com/deepracer/home?region=us-east-1#leaderboards) section in the AWS DeepRacer service.
+Once you have a trained model go and submit it into the current open race.
 Your model will then be evaluated by the AWS DeepRacer service on the indicated competition track.
 Each race in the Virtual Circuit will have its own new competition track and it won't be possible to directly train on the competition tracks.
 Instead we will make a track available that will be similar in theme and design to each competition track, but not identical.
 This ensures that models have to generalize, and can't just be overfitted to the competition track.
 The fastest racer in each race in the Virtual Circuit will proceed to re:Invent and the top 10 at each race will win AWS DeepRacer cars.

 After each event in the Summit Circuit and in the Virtual Circuit, all racers that took part will receive points based on the time it took them to complete the race.
 Points will aggregate through the season, and at the end of the seasons the top point getters will be invited to take part at re:Invent.
-Please refer to the [terms and conditions insert link here]() for more details.
+Please refer to the [terms and conditions insert link here](https://aws.amazon.com/deepracer/faqs/#AWS_DeepRacer_League) for more details.

 # Section 3: Model training and improving your model